vikas-wanchoo-devops/release-freeze-control/README.md

    - Flip `freeze_active` between `true` (block merges) and `false` (allow merges).

 2. **Notify Workflow**
-   - A workflow in the central repo runs whenever `freeze.json` changes.
+   - `.github/workflows/notify-freeze.yml` runs whenever `freeze.json` changes.
    - It dispatches a `freeze-updated` event to downstream repos.
    - Uses a loop over a repo list so you can scale to many repos without duplicating code.

 3. **Downstream Enforcement**
-   - Each downstream repo has a workflow listening for `repository_dispatch`.
+   - Each downstream repo has a `code-freeze.yml` workflow listening for `repository_dispatch`.
    - If `freeze_active` is `true`, PRs are blocked with ❌.
    - If `freeze_active` is `false`, PRs show ✅ and merges are allowed.